deepset-ai/haystack-integrations/integrations/opik.md

 ## Overview

-Opik is an Open Source tool that helps you to trace, evaluate and monitor your LLM applications.
-With the Opik platform you can:
+[Opik](https://www.comet.com/site/products/opik/) is an open source tool that helps you to trace, evaluate and monitor your LLM applications.
+With the Opik platform, you can:

 - Debug your pipelines
 - Automatically evaluate your pipelines with built-in metrics like hallucinations or context relevance